navido89/Police_Force_US/README.md

 # Police_Force_US

-In this project we examine the factors that play into the horribl even of a fatal shooting by the police in the United States of American.
+In this project we examine the factors that play into the horrible event of a fatal shooting by the police in the United States of America.
 Which ones carry more weight that lead to fatal shootings and are perhaps predictive in nature?
 Are they race?
 State location?
 Mental Illness?
 Based on our findings from the dataset of the available variables, we are looking to predict the deceased’s race or mental illness status.